nel215/exectrap/README.md

 # exectrap

-Send ctrl-p twice to pts to resolve conflict detach keys of docker.
+Convert ctrl-p into ctrl-p + ctrl-@ and send to pts to resolve conflict detach keys of docker.

 ## Usage